Synchronous Serial Interface: SSI design

-The interface has a straightforward design as illustrated in the above figure.
-It consists of 2 pairs of wires, one for transmitting the clock signals from the master and the other for transmitting the data from the slave.
+The interface has a straightforward design.
+It consists of two pairs of wires, one for transmitting the clock signals from the master and the other for transmitting the data from the slave.
 The clock sequences are triggered by the master when the need arises.
 Different clock frequencies can be used, ranging from 100 kHz to 2 MHz and the number of clock pulses depends on the number of data bits to be transmitted.

 The most straightforward SSI slave interface uses a re-triggerable monostable multivibrator (monoflop) to freeze the current value of the sensor.
 The current frozen values of the slave are stored in Shift registers.
 These values are clocked out sequentially when initiated by the controller.
-The design is being revolutionized by integrating microcontrollers, FPGAs and ASICs into the interface.

 The data format is designed in such a way to ensure proper communication of data.
 The protocol for the data transmission is based on three different subsequent parts (Leading-”1" -> Data-Bits -> Trailing-"0").
 The main significance of this type of format is to ensure the proper working of the interface and hence secure data transmission free from any hardware or software errors.

 In idle state, the CLOCK is on a high level and the sensor output is on a high level, so it can be used to detect any broken wire contacts.
 This helps in observing the proper working condition of the interface.

 After n-CLOCK pulses (rising edges), the data is completely transmitted.
 With the next CLOCK pulse (rising edge n+1), the sensor output goes to a low level which can be used to detect a short circuit in the cable.
 If it is high even after n+1 rising edges, then it means that the interface has a short circuit.

 Readings from multiple slaves (up to three) can be enabled simultaneously by connecting them to a common clock.
 However, to avoid ground loops and electrically isolate the slave, complete galvanic isolation by opto-couplers is needed.